 While it can feel like fishing licenses are an imposition or revenue raising activity by governments the fact is there are advantages.
 Fish stocks are not infinite.
 They require care, from each of us – and that sometimes means governments addressing issues.

 By having a state bases rules and regulations system, rather than an Australian fishing licence, the appropriate funds are better spent on local projects, rather than being lost in the much larger federal level bureaucracy.
 Something that occurs with many other public funding sources.
 States get to choose.
 A choice is normally a good thing.
 It’s up to us, as state citizens, to ensure the choices made reflect our needs as anglers and the needs of the fish and environment.

-- Members of a “traditional owner group” within a traditional owner area.
+Members of a “traditional owner group” within a traditional owner area do not need a fishing license.
 This applies to Australian indigenous persons, Aboriginal or Koori people.

 The age you require a fishing license, in most Australian states, is 18 years old and under 70.
 This applies in states where a fishing license is normally required such as Victoria and New South Wales.
 States such as QLD and the NT do not need a fishing license at any age except in certain impoundments.